lokweng/Servo-pixel-mirror/README.md

 # Servo Pixel Mirror
-Rotates the servo to move the pixels of a mirror
+Rotates the servos to move the pixels of a mirror

 Can be edited to move to different degrees at different times